-Out of my point of view, working in tourism, and witnessing details, culture and events can connect a traveller to a place.
+Out of my point of view, working in tourism, and witnessing details, culture, and events can connect a traveler to a place.
 It’s because of that, I’d like to share this article with you.
-For mentioned reasons the canton Nicoya, second in the Guanacaste province, not only is the cradle of the most beautiful beaches of the North Pacific, it is more its people with their every day life who reflect the authentic.
+For mentioned reasons the canton Nicoya, second in the Guanacaste province, not only is the cradle of the most beautiful beaches of the North Pacific, it is more its people with their everyday life who reflect the authentic.

 Monte Galan, Nicoya